-When George Lazenby walked out on Bond after just one outing, United Artists' chief David Picker was determined to entice Sean Connery back.
+When George Lazenby walked out on Bond after one outing, United Artists' chief David Picker was determined to entice Sean Connery back.
 Money was to be no object.

-The film was shot on a small budget of £385,000 in March and April 1972 in and around Bracknell, Berkshire, with the interior sets built at Twickenham Studios.
+The film was shot on a small budget of £385,000 in March and April 1972 in and around Bracknell, Berkshire.
+The interior sets were built at Twickenham Studios.

-Connery was keen to shake off the smooth image of Bond and expand his range as an actor — and what a way to do it.
+Connery was keen to shake off the smooth image of Bond and expand his range as an actor.
+And what a way to do it.
 Here, Connery is a far cry from the blasé and carefree attitude of the British agent.

 The viewer becomes confused and uneasy by how he looks and touches when Johnson discovers a girl lying in the woods.
 The film keeps the story's theatre qualities by being tightly shot but transfers brilliantly to the big screen.

 United Artists released The Offence early in 1973.
 It was a critical success but a commercial failure and didn't make a profit for nine years.

 Copyright © 2021 J W Emery Ltd. All rights reserved.